Including Signed Languages in Natural Language Processing: Background and Related Work

-\paragraph{History of Signed Languages and Deaf Culture} Research of signed languages is still in its infancy, partly due to their difficult history: in 1880, an international conference banned teaching signed languages, favoring speech therapy instead.
-Signed languages only started gaining recognition as natural, independent, and well-defined languages after the seminal work on American Sign Language (ASL) by \citet{stokoe}.
-However, to this day, the misconception that signed language acquisition hinders deaf children's development of speech skills subjects many to linguistic neglect \cite{humphries2016avoiding}.
+Over the course of modern history, spoken languages were dominant so much so that signed languages struggled to be recognized as languages in their own right and educators developed misconceptions that signed language acquisition may hinder the development of speech skills.
+For example, in 1880, a large international conference of deaf educators called the \textit{Second International Congress on Education of the Deaf} banned teaching signed languages, favoring speech therapy instead.
+It was not until the seminal work on American Sign Language (ASL) by \citet{stokoe} that signed languages started gaining recognition as natural, independent, and well-defined languages, which then inspired other researchers to further explore signed languages as a research area.
+Nevertheless, antiquated notions that deprioritized signed languages continue to do harm and subjects many to linguistic neglect \cite{humphries2016avoiding}.
 Several studies have shown that deaf children raised solely with spoken languages do not gain enough access to a first language during their critical period of language acquisition \cite{murray2020importance}.
 This language deprivation can lead to life-long consequences on the cognitive, linguistic, socioemotional, and academic development of the deaf \cite{hall2017language}.

-Signed languages are also at the heart of Deaf\footnote{When capitalized, ``Deaf'' refers to a community of deaf people who share a language and a culture, whereas the lowercase ``deaf'' refers to the audiological condition of not hearing.} communities.
-It is critical to recognize signed languages as fully-fledged natural language systems belonging to the Deaf and provide them access to languages that fit their lived experience.
+Signed languages are the primary languages of communication for the Deaf\footnote{When capitalized, ``Deaf'' refers to a community of deaf people who share a language and a culture, whereas the lowercase ``deaf'' refers to the audiological condition of not hearing.} and are at the heart of Deaf communities.
+Failing to recognize signed languages as fully-fledged natural language systems in their own right has had harmful effects in the past, and in an increasingly digitized world, the NLP community has an important responsibility to include signed languages in its research.
+NLP research should strive to enable a world in which all people, including the Deaf, have access to languages that fit their lived experience.

-\paragraph{Sign Language Processing in the Literature}
+\subsection{Sign Language Processing in the Literature}